 Universities in France:

-· Intermediate composition and conversation (FRE-211) and Advanced composition and conversation (FRE-301) are mandatory.
+· Introduction to the French and Francophone World (FRE-211) and Advanced composition and conversation (FRE-301) are mandatory.

-· Students will also take some topic courses at the 200 and 300 levels –
+· Students will also take several topic courses at the 200 and 300 levels –

 At least half of the courses must be at the 300-400 level.